 - details (or a description) of any vehicles involved (if known)

 You can also email email@example.com or call 030 33 33 3000.

 Unfortunately we can't respond directly to all of the reports we receive.

 We'll use the details you submit to identify local issues that we need to let people know about as well as taking enforcement action in specific cases if we can.

 Sometimes we'll have to pass information to another agency so they can investigate.

-Dumfries and Galloway Citizens Advice Service can also offer guidance on a range of consumer issues as well as money advice.
+The National Consumer Helpline can also offer guidance on a range of consumer issues.